 The smiles and random attempts at trying to convey some sort of meaning turned into something deeper

-Lucky for us, one of them, named Stepfano, spoke very good English.
-We met him later at the marina office and he introduced himself to Sienna, our 3 year old ambassador.
+Lucky for us, one of them, named Stefano, spoke very good English.
+We met him later at the marina office and he introduced himself to Sienna, our 3-year-old ambassador.

 With Sienna, everyone seems happy to talk to us…or should I say they’re happy to talk to her!

-From that quick introduction, Stepfano become a new friend.
+From that quick introduction, Stefano becomes a new friend.
 The following day, Easter Sunday, we wanted to hire a car to drive to a nearby city – Noto.
 After approaching the marina attendant we realized that we couldn’t convey our request.
-My husbands ‘vroom-vroom’ noises accompanied with a wheel turning motion just didn’t cut it.
+My husbands ‘vroom-vroom’ noises accompanied by a wheel turning motion just didn’t cut it.
 Our Italian was terrible and his English wasn’t good enough.
-Thankfully, Stepfano stepped in to help.
-He not only interpreted but he then went on to tell us where to go, how to get there and what to stay away from.
+Thankfully, Stefano stepped in to help.
+He not only interpreted but he then went on to tell us where to go, how to get there, and what to stay away from.

 “Every 50 km in Italy everything is different”

-Upon our return from a day out of sightseeing we were then greeted by our neighbors and given local oranges, cherry tomatoes and butter beans.
+Upon our return from a day sightseeing, we were then greeted by our neighbors and given local oranges, cherry tomatoes, and butter beans.
 Little conversations ensued with Stepfano while the rest of us just smiled and kept waving hello to each other.